Toronto Maple Leafs Forward Is Now The Team's Biggest Trade Asset

 While not as physical as other defensemen that Brad Treliving likes, Chisholm's skating and transition play could help improve Toronto's defense for sure.

-For Minnesota, acquiring David kampf would solidify their bottom six and penalty kill and would provide depth at center for a team that likes defensive responsibility.
+David kampf would solidify their bottom six and penalty kill and would provide depth at center for a team that likes defensive responsibility.

 Toronto on their side would gain an affordable and offensive blueliner who offers more upside than their current AHL call-ups.